opendexnetwork/opendex.network/Videos.md

 In this community call, we laughed hard at ECB's Christina Lagarde's call for a global Bitcoin regulation because of the ["funny business" conducted](https://www.reuters.com/article/us-crypto-currency-ecb/ecbs-lagarde-calls-for-regulating-bitcoins-funny-business-idUSKBN29I1B1), how we can learn from [Wasabi's fallback mechanisms preventing being impacted by the recent attack on Tor Consensus](https://blog.wasabiwallet.io/wasabi-wallet-tor-consensus/) and touched on an open PR [removing all remaining JSON encoding from the OpenDEX protocol](https://github.com/ExchangeUnion/xud/pull/2061#pullrequestreview-567439995) moving everything cleanly to protobuf.
 Last but not least we saw a pretty neat sneak peak of the upcoming trading feature in XUD UI.
 [Video](https://youtu.be/CpeFQqFKksg)

+### Community Call #12 (2021-01-27)

+In this community call, we talked extensively about `r/wallstreetbets` amazing coup against wallstreet causing hedge funds getting liquidated for their overleveraged short positions on [GameStop's stock](https://finance.yahoo.com/quote/GME), that the response of "trading restrictions" of AmeriTrade & others has to lead to decentralized trading networks like OpenDEX to take off, Bitcoin as treasury for non-profits and the new releases of lnd & connext.
+Finally, we saw a demo of a feature-complete Trading view in XUD UI.
+[Video](https://youtu.be/tL5FRf-QvH8)

 ## Misc

 ### First public announcement (2019-10-05)